 We always feel like we are on top of our planet because of gravity, the same gravity that created the earth in the first place.

 The first night is always the best!
-It drops off quickly, and you make yourself go out.
+It drops off quickly, and I made myself go out.
 My roommate, an Iranian who left Iran during the upheaval of 1978, located 45 galaxies in one night.
 He went on to Machu Picchu in Peru.

 Jen Winter, who organized the trip, and her friend Fred Bruenjes are eclipse chasers.
-They make sun filters and have photographed eclipses on every continent.
+They have photographed eclipses on every continent.